Sign up for our newsletter to keep informed about new events.

 C. What would you like to gain from the seminar?

 There are places for up to 12 active participants, to bring work for ‘trouble shooting’.
-As a Troubleshootee you should have in mind specific issues which you wish to have addressed at the seminar and bring between 1 and 3 pages of relevant information; perhaps data (e.g. field notes/transcripts of interviews or observations) or memos.
-Since all participants will be considering each project in turn, please make 22 copies available for distribution to other participants.
+As a Troubleshootee you should have in mind specific issues which you wish to have addressed at the seminar and provide between 1 and 3 pages of relevant information in pdf format; perhaps data (e.g. anonymised field notes/transcripts of interviews or observations) or memos.
+Since all participants will be considering each project in turn, these files will be shared amongst us.

 Troubleshootees and Novices will also be invited to meet with one of the seminar leaders either individually or in pairs.